 Bill Roggio is a regular guest on the John Batchelor Show from Monday through Friday to discuss the war.
 Check John's site for the time.
 Click here to listen live online at WABC.

-The New York Times quoted Bill Roggio on drone strikes in Pakistan.
+The Boston Globe quoted Bill Roggio on the situation in Iraq.

-The Washington Post referenced Bill Roggio's report on the Taliban assault on Camp Bastion in Afghanistan.
+The Washington Post cited Lisa Lundquist and Bill Roggio's report on insider attacks in Afghanistan.